 Party Bus / Party Boat

 Nashville might be small, but there sure is a lot of sightseeing to do.
 Become acquainted with Downtown Nashville and book your group a party bus or party boat.
-Some of the top options include The Big Drag Bus (4-25 people, 18 and over allowed), Nashville Party Barge (10-18 people), and out on the water with Pontoon Saloon (1-45 people).
+Some of the top options include The Big Drag Bus (4-26 people, 18 and over allowed), Nashville Party Barge (up to 18 people, 21 and over allowed), and out on the water with Pontoon Saloon (up to 47 people).
 You can also rent a pontoon boat for your crew.
-See more of Nashville’s best party buses, cruises, and tours featured in our Nashville Party Bus Guide.Â
+See more of Nashville’s best party buses, cruises, and tours featured in our Nashville Party Bus Guide.

 - The Big Drag Bus GURU DISCOUNT: Use promo code GURU to get 5% OFF your reservation.